 When we meet with couples the first thing we discuss is the wedding budget.
 The wedding budget will be your guide for planning and designing your wedding.
 Since most couples have never planned a wedding, they have no idea what to anticipate spending.
 Couples often come to us after they have already booked their venue which can sometimes hurt the wedding budget.
-We strongly urge couples consider their budget before beginning to search for a venue.
+We strongly urge couples to consider their budget before beginning to search for a venue.
 You won’t know know how much you should be spending on the venue until after you have laid out your budget.
 We find that couples tend to overspend on their venue when they have not set a budget.
 We felt inspired by engagement season and wanted to share the best tips for budgeting with the soon to be wed so we put together 5 tips for creating your budget before you get started on the venue search.

 Decide on the total amount you can afford.

 We all dream of things beyond what we can afford but when it comes down to it you need to be realistic.
 You don’t want to go broke paying for your wedding.
-Think about what you have saved and talk to family about what they might be willing to contribute before you start so you know what the big picture figure is.
+Think about what you have saved for this day and talk to your family about what they might be willing to contribute before you start so you know what the big picture figure is.
 If you do this from the start you won’t be stressed later when your funds are gone and you can’t book the vendors you need.

 Do your homework.

-Consider the style venue you would like.
+Consider the style of venue you would like.

 The style of your venue will be a big factor in the budget.
-Couples tend to assume having a wedding at a venue which is customizable will be cheaper but it actually costs more.
+Couples tend to assume having a wedding at a venue that is customizable will be cheaper but it actually costs more.
 A traditional style venue (ballroom, catering hall, etc.) will be less expensive than a non-traditional venue (barn, farm, retreat center, etc.).
 Traditional style venues include all the tables, chairs, china, linens, lighting, etc. Whereas a non-traditional venue requires you to bring it all in as well as whatever your caterer requires for cooking.
 If your budget is tight you might want to go with a traditional venue that includes everything.
 This way you save on rentals which can start at around $5,000.